Police: 3-month-old in critical condition after being punched multiple times, man facing charges

 GAFFNEY, S.C.
 (WSPA) – A 3-month-old baby is in critical condition after allegedly being punched in the head multiple times by a man in a Gaffney home.

-According to Gaffney Police, Justin Keith Crowe was watching the baby Thursday while it’s mother and grandmother went to the grocery store.
+According to Gaffney Police, Justin Keith Crowe was watching the baby Thursday while his mother and grandmother went to the grocery store.

 Police said Crowe called them because the baby would not stop crying.